 The dead-end meant that my condition was labeled as Chronic Fatigue Syndrome (CFS).
 For three years I saw a CFS specialist.
 In the mean time, my condition worsened.
 By 2009 I lost the ability to work; I rarely socialized with friends or family; I barely left my house.

 Then in 2011, as I was sitting in my CFS specialist’s office, I overheard a conversation between two fellow patients.
 One woman spoke about “Under Our Skin”, a documentary about Lyme Disease in America.
-She had never heard of Lyme Disease but her symptoms were eerily similar.
-She asked to be tested, and the results were positive.
-It turned out that she didn’t have CFS after all; she had Lyme Disease.
-With treatment she regained the ability to walk – she was wheelchair bound for 10-years.
+I had never heard of Lyme Disease but her symptoms sounded eerily similar to mine.

-My CFS specialist signed-off on the test, and then a month later she called me back to her office to let me know that my results were in: I was resoundingly positive for Lyme Disease.
+My CFS specialist signed the requisition form for the test; I had my blood drawn in Toronto, and I couriered my blood samples back the U.S. laboratory.
+Then a month later my specialist called me back to her office to let me know that my results were in: I was resoundingly positive for Lyme Disease.
 In fact, if I were living in the U.S. I would be considered a Lyme patient according to the Centre for Disease Control.
+(My IgG, IgM, and IFA tests were all positive to CDC standards.)

 I had my answer but I still had no help.
 My doctor told me that she couldn’t treat me.
-In fact if she did, she would be at risk of losing her medical license: Doctors in Canada are not allowed to treat Lyme Disease.
+In fact if she did, she would be at risk of losing her medical license: Doctors in Canada are not allowed to treat Lyme Disease beyond 30-days with antibiotics.
+And, since I was disablingly sick, she knew that I would need more than 30-days of treatment.
 She told me to find a Lyme specialist in the U.S. immediately.
 She wished me luck, and I was on my own.

 When I became seriously ill in 2006, I quickly learned that if I wanted to heal, I would have to take charge of my own health.
 Like the commander of a ship navigating through the fiercest of storms, I went on a full-tilt-boogie research mission to find answers and strategies to restore my health.